 In the European Union, Strand Consult has exposed the lack of transparency by the Body of European Regulators for Electronic Communications (BEREC), a regulatory oversight group chartered by the European Commission which holds secret meetings with pre-selected stakeholders on controversial policies while claiming to work in an in an open fashion.
 Strand Consult has been an effective critic of the EU’s Roaming Like At Home (RLAH) policy and exposed that policymakers did not conduct proper legal, economic, or operational analysis in the imposition of price controls.
 Strand Consult’s research notes prompted the European Commission to adopt a fair use clause for the policy and has allowed some firms to exit the harmful regime.

 While John Strand is a noted advocate for market freedom, Strand Consult’s analysis stopped the liberalization of the telecom market in Greenland showing that the large, ice-covered nation with some 50,000 people fulfills this criteria as a natural monopoly for telecommunications and that liberalization would have negative consequences for people living outside the two largest cities in Greenland.

 John Strand's uncanny ability to predict the future of the telecom market and his compelling communication has made him a valued speaker in the press and at conferences around the world.
 His precise statements combined with a unique insight in the industry help make complex issues understandable.

 Hundreds of companies in the telecom, media and technology industries have tapped John Strand and Strand Consult’s workshops and reports to develop strategy, launch new products, and conduct a dialogue with policymakers.

 John Strand sits on the advisory board of many Scandinavian and International companies and is a member of the Arctic Economic Council Telecommunications Working Group.
-He served on the Advisory Board for the 3GSM World Congress and helped create the event known as the Mobile World Congress in Barcelona.
+He served on the Advisory Board for the 3GSM World Congress, the event known as the Mobile World Congress in Barcelona.